smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 For this puzzle, you will need to understand the rules of baseball's balls and strike count.

-Given a table containing the columns Batter ID, Pitch Number, and Result for each pitch.
-Construct an SQL statement that returns Start Of Pitch Count and End Of Pitch Count.
+Given a table containing the columns `Batter ID`, `Pitch Number`, and `Result` for each pitch.
+Construct an SQL statement that returns `Start Of Pitch Count` and `End Of Pitch Count`.

 Here is the expected output.